Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 • Contact Discovery and Tracking: UserGems helps you discover new contacts that fit your ideal customer profile (ICP) within your target companies.
 This is particularly useful for expanding your reach within an organization..

-• Contact Job Change Signals: UserGems keeps you updated on job changes among your contacts, ensuring you take advantage of every opportunity to reconnect with a prospect who moves to a new company or role
+• Contact Job Change Signals: UserGems keeps you updated on job changes among your contacts, so you can seize every opportunity to reconnect with a prospect who moves to a new company or role

 • CRM Integration: UserGems seamlessly integrates with popular CRM systems.
 This integration automatically updates contact information and job changes, keeping your database up to date without manual intervention.